MeIorito/MARCPRIV/README.md

   5. Click "START CYCLE" to initiate a scanning cycle. (see [UI](#UI))
   6. Use "SET NEW ZERO" to set a new tilt reference position if needed. (see [UI](#UI))

-  ## Class Overview

-  ### `cycleThread`

-  The `cycleThread` class manages scanning cycles, handling scanner movement, image capture, and Slack status updates without freezing the GUI.
-Keyframe data and scanning parameters are loaded from a settings file.

-  ### `MainWindow`

-  The `MainWindow` class is the central GUI window of the application.
-It provides the following features:

-  - Real-time controls for adjusting scanner parameters.
-  - Initiating scanning cycles with real-time Slack notifications.
-  - Keyframe management, including adding, editing, and deleting keyframes.
-  - Wait time management, before and after taking a picture.
-  - Setting a new reference position (zero) for the tilt position.
-  - Emergency stop functionality.

-  ### `NewKeyframeWindow`

-  The `NewKeyframeWindow` class allows users to create and add new keyframes to the scanning process.
-Users can specify the desired height and tilt angle for each keyframe.
-Multiple keyframes can be added, and they are stored in a JSON settings file.

-  ### `EditKeyframeWindow`

-  The `EditKeyframeWindow` class enables users to edit existing keyframes.
-It provides controls to adjust the height and tilt angle of selected keyframes.
-Edits are saved to the settings file.

-  ### `KeyframeCalculator`

-  The `KeyframeCalculator` class is a separate window for calculating and adding keyframes based on predefined scanning patterns.
-It performs trigonometric calculations to determine keyframe positions based on scanner parameters.
-The calculated keyframes are stored in the settings file for later use.

   ## Dependencies

   The following dependencies are required to run the application: